 When you are ovulating, you will have the most cervical mucus.
 The cervical mucus should be about the same texture and have a similar appearance to an egg white; at this stage, it is often referred to as “egg-white cervical mucus.”
 Finger testing will allow the mucus to stretch quite a ways (several centimetres) before it breaks (if it breaks at all).
 This is the time, during ovulation, when you are most likely to become pregnant.

 Words women use to describe their fertile mucus include:

-If your cervical mucus is similar to an egg white, but is less slippery, you may have just finished ovulating.
-This is generally the case between the end of ovulation and the beginning of your next period.
-While here again there is some chance for conception, it is a relatively small chance.
+If your cervical mucus resembles an egg white but is less slippery, it indicates that you have recently completed ovulation.
+This typically occurs between the end of ovulation and the start of your next period.
+While there is still a chance for conception during this time, it is relatively low.

-By checking your cervical mucus each day, you can help to figure out exactly where in your cycle you are.
-By charting changes in your cervical mucus for several months, you can get a pretty good idea of exactly how many days from the end of your period that you will ovulate, and thereby determine when is the best time for conception.
+Regularly checking your cervical mucus can help you determine your current position in the menstrual cycle.
+By tracking changes in your cervical mucus over several months, you can gain a better understanding of the number of days from the end of your period until ovulation occurs.
+This information allows you to identify the optimal time for conception.

 Best time for conception

 It is best for couples to have unprotected sex every few days throughout the cycle, however studies have shown that most couple conceive through sex two to three days prior to ovulation.
 So as soon as the mucous become fertile is a good time to start.

 3175 cycles with 434 pregnancies.
 Reference point is the first day of elevated temperatures; ovulation itself usually occurs on the day before the rise in temperature.